BUCANL/SDC-VISED-MARKS/_episodes/01-vised.md

     ![Custom Mark Added]({{ page.root }}/fig/addcustommark.png "Custom Mark Added")

-4. In this example, the navy blue custom_mark (see the name on the right side of the window) that we created above, was added to the area where the winrej had highlighted from approximately 84 to 87 seconds.
+4. In this example, the navy blue 'custom_mark' (see the name on the right side of the window) that we created above, was added to the area where the winrej had highlighted from approximately 286 to 288 seconds.

 ### Removing a Mark